Taking a Class Outside the Law School

 Studying at an Institution Outside the United States

 Students may study abroad in an ABA‐approved, semester‐long program or they may design a customized program.
 The ABA has special criteria for approval of academic credit which the College of Law must implement.
 Because preparation for studying abroad can take a great deal of time, students wishing to study abroad for academic credit are advised to seek approval to enroll in foreign institutions well in advance of the period of study.
 Approval of the full faculty is necessary.
-Students who wish to pursue this option should make an appointment with the Assistant Dean to review ABA and College approval requirements.
+Students who wish to pursue this option should make an appointment with the Associate Dean to review ABA and College approval requirements.

 The College of Law wishes all students to achieve the following educational objectives when pursuing study at a foreign institution: